willfarrell/aws-wishlist/README.md

 - [x] Inclusion of aws-sdk-v3-js in runtime (https://github.com/aws/aws-sdk-js-v3/issues/2149) [2022-11-18](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-lambda-support-node-js-18/)

 ## ECS
+- [ ] SSM agent doesn't follow security hub recommendations https://github.com/aws/amazon-ssm-agent/issues/588
+- [ ] Fargate tasks have a cold start time of up to 30s when being run as a task
 - [ ] ERC image for x-ray daemon should exist in all region - us-east-1 outage prevented image from pulling, stopping all container from running
 - [ ] Fargate tasks without a VPC (or lambda without time restriction)
-- [ ] Fargate tasks have up to 30s cold start time when being run as a task
 - [x] bastion service for connecting to RDS (make it easier than the few work around solutions other there).
 See willfarrell/aws-bastion for how.
 - [x] arm64 support in `ca-*` (feature parity to `us-*`)